 A Few Other Differences for U9

-Below you will find a table with useful information on the difference of game length, overtime periods, size of ball, and number of players for each age group.
+Below you will find a table with useful information on the difference of game length, overtime periods, size of the ball, and the number of players for each age group.

 As mentioned above, all of these guidelines are recommendations for US Youth Soccer and AYSO.
 Your local club or recreational league may vary.